This Is Carleton

 - A private, residential liberal arts college in Northfield, Minnesota

-- Bachelor of arts degree in 38 majors in the humanities, social sciences, arts, and natural sciences and mathematics
+- Bachelor of arts degree in 36 majors and 15 concentrations in the humanities, social sciences, arts, and natural sciences and mathematics

 - Average class size: 18

 - Academic calendar: three 10-week terms

 - 73% of students study off campus in places from Chicago to New Zealand to China

 - 90% of students live in campus housing